 - Odyssey PC680 Battery: This battery has excellent efficiency.
 Has a strong and rugged construction.
 Can work in harsh environments.
 Has 3 times more lifespan than regular AGM batteries.

 - XS Power D6500 Battery: Great product.
 I have used this one on my 2007 Hyundai Santa Fe.
-It’s leak-proof, no external vents.
+It’s leak-proof, with no external vents.
 Has a 3-year warranty.

 - Optima 34/78 RedTop: Lifespan twice longer than lead-acid batteries.
 Loaded with a tightly coiled column of pure lead.
 Strong 5-second starting burst.
 3-Year warranty.

-- VMAX857 AGM Battery: Heavy duty battery.
+- VMAX857 AGM Battery: Heavy-duty battery.
 Best bang for the buck.
 Very small and easily transportable.

 - ACDelco 94RAGGM: Has about 80 AMP hours of energy and 800 cranking amps.
 Can work in harsh environments.
-IDeal for all types of vehicles.
+Ideal for all types of vehicles.

 How To Dispose of Your Old Car Battery

 It is very important to properly dispose of your old car battery.
 Improperly disposing of your battery may lead to fire and dangerous chemical leaks.
 While waiting at your disposal, keep your battery in a cool and dry place, away from kids and pets.

 Take your old car battery to an auto parts retailer or hazardous waste collection site.
 Car batteries cannot be thrown into the trash because they contain lead acid.
 If you are unable to do this, get in touch with Earth911.com, Home Depot, or Auto Zone.
 They will be more than happy to help you with the disposal.